XAgen: An Explainability Tool for Identifying and Correcting Failures in Multi-Agent Workflows: : Explainable Agentic AI Tool

 \section{\systemName: Explainable Agentic AI Tool}

-We implemented three core features in \systemName: (1) log visualization, (2) human-in-the-loop output feedback, and (3) automatic error identification.
-Below, we describe step-by-step interactions with each feature of the prototype.
-Full screenshot and system implementation details are provided in the Appendix \ref{app:screenshot} and \ref{app:architecture}, respectively.
+We implemented three core features in \systemName: (1) log visualization, (2) human-in-the-loop feedback, and (3) automatic error identification.
+Below, we describe how users interact with each feature. \autoref{fig:screenshot} presents a full screenshot and annotated walkthrough of the interface.
+The system implementation details are provided in~\autoref{app:architecture}.

 \textbf{Log Visualization.} The log visualization feature was designed to address usability challenges related to onboarding and interpreting raw logs (C1) and was guided by practitioners’ desiderata for quickly gaining an overview of system behavior (G1).
-As illustrated in Figure~\ref{fig:teaser}(1), the visualization represents agents, tasks, and tool usage as clean, structured blocks.
+As illustrated in~\autoref{fig:screenshot}, the visualization represents agents, tasks, and tool usage as clean, structured blocks.
 This design enables users to follow the workflow at a glance and serves as a foundation for locating errors at specific steps in the pipeline.
 During execution, components in the flowchart are activated sequentially as new log events arrive.
 The system also supports replaying past workflow states.

 \textbf{Human-in-the-Loop Output Feedback.} This feature aligns with practitioners’ desiderata to validate intermediate results and provide human feedback (G3).
 It addresses both the challenge of relying on domain expertise to interpret output quality (C3) and the risks posed by hallucinated or incorrect model outputs (C2).
-When users identify suspicious components in the workflow, they can review and provide feedback through an interface panel linked to the corresponding workflow nodes, as shown in Figure~\ref{fig:teaser}(2).
+When users identify suspicious components in the workflow, they can review and provide feedback through an interface panel linked to the corresponding workflow nodes, as shown in~\autoref{fig:screenshot}.
 Users may also directly modify configuration files by editing relevant fields within the interface.
 Importantly, this human feedback is incorporated into the LLM-as-a-Judge component to automatically surface potential issues.